Becky O. Peleowo

 What just happened?
 I went brain-blank for a split of a second.

 Everything happened like a flash.
-What jolted me to the presents were the noises from within the bus and the ones outside.
+What jolted me to the present were the noises from within the bus and the ones outside.
 A small crowd had gathered around something or was it someone.
 I couldn’t see anything from where I was seated.
-The driver looked scared out of his wits and a lighted from the bus.
-He was a young guy and looked inexperienced too.
+The driver looked scared out of his wits and alighted from the bus, naivety written all over his young face.

 “ Calm down, everyone.”
 My motherly instinct intimated my senses to coordinate my students first.

-But I was so sure the bus did not hit the little girl.
+Everything happened so fast but I was so sure the bus did not hit the little girl.
 The girl must have fainted out of shock or hunger.
-She looked like she hadn't tasted good food in years.
-But as angry as the mob was, the more I was conrused on my next li ẹ of action.
+She looked like she hadn’t tasted good food in years.
+The angrier the mob became over the incident, the more confused I became as to my next line of action.
 I told the students to comport themselves as many had already started crying.

 “Things will pan out!”
-I repeated my usual line but even I was in doubt if things truly will.
-My few minutes in the crowd made me realise that truly, the saying was right that “ a dull person's IQ is higher than an angry mob put together. “ The story of the incident had taken new, dangerous dimensions that put the lives of the children at risk.
+I verbalised my daily mantra repeatedly but even I was in doubt if things truly will.
+Some few minutes with the excited crowd made me realise that truly, the saying was right that “ a dull person’s IQ is higher than an angry mob put together. “ The incident started taking new, dangerous dimensions that put the lives of my students at risk.

 “Who is the driver of the bus?
 He was driving carelessly.”
-One angry Yoruba man said to the others.
+One furious Yoruba man said to the others as his eyes riveted everywhere to find a club or bottle, ready to attack the driver.

-“No, he wasn't.
+“No, he wasn’t careless.
 The girl was the one who missed her way.”
 I intercepted.

 All curious eyes turned on me.
 Who is this one?
 Their eyes seem to be saying.
 I quickly explained who I was and advised that the girl be taken to the hospital.
 Many were looking for who the driver was but only I knew he was there among the crowd looking lost and scared to admit his identity probably because he knew they would lynch him.

 There I was with indecisiveness nugdging at my heart.
-Am I to stay with my students whom I have warned not to alight from the bus no matter the circumstance or am I to go with the girl who happened to have fainted from the brush of the bus.
+Am I to stay with my students whom I have warned not to alight from the bus no matter the circumstance?
+Or am I to go with the girl who happened to have fainted from a slight brush of a moving bus.
 I was certain of one thing though.
 The bus did not hit her hard.
-She could have survived the hit.
-She probably fainted from shock and lack of adequate nutrition.
+She could not have survived the hit.
+She probably fainted from shock or lack of adequate nutrition.
 While ruminating on so many things at once, I made my decision.
-I told the head girl to look after the others and signaled to the driver to find a way to take the students back to school.
+I told the head girl to look after the others and signaled to the driver to find a way to take the students back to Sunrise High.

 “The bus will not go anywhere.
 They want to escape.”
 One lout who's only job seemed to be lynching was ready to cause a fracas.

-So I sat at the front seat beside the good samaritan who had offered to drive her to the hospital while someone placed the girl gently on the back seat.
+So I sat at the front seat beside the good samaritan who had offered to drive the fainted girl to the hospital.
 She looked lean and ill-nurtured.
 Her cheeks were sunken and her face whitish.

 What was an eight-year old school girl doing on a four-lane road on a Monday morning?
 That was strange.
 I had overheard some bystanders say the same thing.
 She seem to have come from the public primary school across the road.
 I looked back to see her quiet form in green and red uniform and fear engolfed me.